skarlekar/smart-quora/README.md

 ### Issue 1 - Dealing with _SpendThrifts_
 The application allows a QuoraUser to spend indiscrimnately with total disregard to how much tokens they have in their account.
 Ideally, we want the QuoraUser to only offer up reward upto the amount they have in their account ie., QuoraUser.token
 #### Solution 1
-This can be easily solved by adding an access control rule that only allows creating a question if they have atleast as much token as they are offering as a reward.
+This can be easily solved by adding an access control rule that only allows a user to pose a question if they have atleast as much token as they are offering as a reward.

 To do this, add the following to the _permissions.acl_ file.
 ```
 rule ThwartTokenlessQuestions {